MCh Course: Eligibility, Fees, Colleges, Salary & Career Scope

 • Christian Medical College (CMC), Vellore: High clinical exposure and strong postgraduate culture.

-• Kasturba Medical College (KMC), Manipal: Offers several MCh specialities with robust training.
+• Kasturba Medical College (KMC), Manipal: Offers several MCh specialities with strong training.

 • Amrita Vishwa Vidyapeetham, Coimbatore: Prominent private option for advanced surgical degrees.